 Countries of the world might be facing some common economic challenges.
 At the same time, they might be facing some highly specific challenges.
 Economists, during the period of evolution of economics, have suggested some fixed number of theories and methods of solving those economic challenges.
 Now it depends upon the choice of the countries as to which set of principles and theories they select for solving their economic challenges.
-Further, many countries selecting same remedy and tools to fight the same problems might have similar or dissimilar results during a given period.
+Further, many countries selecting the same remedy and tools to fight the same problems might have similar or dissimilar results during a given period.
 At the same time, two economies selecting different tools to solve the same economic problems might experience the same results or completely different results.
 Why is this so?

-Basically, economic theories are expectations of human behaviour about their economic activities and as human behaviour depends greatly on many internal and external factors, the results are likely to show diversities.
+Basically, economic theories are expectations of human behaviour about their economic activities and as human behaviour depends greatly on many internal and external factors, the results are likely to have diversities.
 The level and quality of natural resources, the quantity and quality of human resources, the socio-political milieu, the historical background, the psychic make of the human resource, etc., are some of the factors which individually as well as collectively impact an economy while carrying out economic activities.
-These things make it highly difficult for economists to say and forecast the kind of impact a particular economic policy will have on a particular economic setting.
-Ultimately, implementation and delivery systems, also play a highly vital role in solving economic challenges in a country, which economists started studying after the 1960s.
+These things make it highly difficult for economists to forecast the kind of impact a particular economic policy will have on a particular economic setting.
+Ultimately, implementation and delivery systems also play a highly vital role in solving economic challenges in a country, which economists started studying after the 1960s.
 Therefore, it is correct to say that economics has less diversity than the economies.
-There will not be any exaggeration if we say that no two economies of the world are exactly the same, though we might classify them into broader terms like developed and developing, agrarian and industrial, etc.
+There will not be any exaggeration if we say that no two economies of the world are exactly the same, though we might classify them into broader categories like developed and developing, agrarian and industrial, etc.

 This diversity makes economics a highly interesting discipline.
-And via the diverse faces of the economies, the economists have been able to modify and remodify their ideas on the subject of economics.
+It is through these diverse facts of the economies that economists have been able to modify and remodify their ideas on the subject of economics.
 The evolutionary history of economics is nothing but modifications in the past theories on the basis of contemporary results and experiences of the economies.
-It is right to say that economics has developed out of real life practices and especially from practice to theory.
+It will be correct to say that economics has developed out of real life practices and especially from the evolution of practice into theory.
 As practices will be having newer dimensions, the theories of economics will also have newer and more imaginative dimensions.

-FOCUS OF ECONOMICS
+THE FOCUS OF ECONOMICS

 What is the real purpose of studying economics?
-What ultimately economists have been trying to articulate?
+What have economists ultimately been trying to articulate?
 And what has been the focus of economics and the economists since the birth of the discipline?

 Though economics today studies a wide range of issues and topics, if we take an overall picture, its essence has been very simple-the betterment of human life on earth.
-Improving living conditions of the humanity at large has been the real and the ultimate goal of the discipline.
+Improving living conditions of the humanity at large has been the real and ultimate goal of the discipline.
 In this process, economists have been articulating a number of theories and propositions as to how an economy may maximise its economic potential and worth.
 The first and the most famous work in this direction was by the Scottish philosophereconomist, Adam Smith in The Wealth of Nations (1776).
-We trace the origin of the classical school to this work.
-Similarly, in the following years and centuries many masterpieces were produced by a great many economists who were trying to improvise better ways of maximising the fruits of economic activities.
-Economics and the economists have common goals, searching for possible alternatives for the betterment of human life.
+One can trace the origin of the classical school of economics to this work.
+Similarly, in the following years and centuries, many outstanding works were produced by many great economists who were trying to improvise better ways of maximising the fruits of economic activity.
+Economics and the economists have a common goal, i.e., searching for possible alternatives for the betterment of human life.